My GESB Super

 Our My GESB Super plan is classified as ‘High risk’ based on APRA’s guidance, which is broadly aligned with the median of other MySuper products available in the MySuper universe.
 What this means is that, over a 20-year period, it is expected to experience four to six years with negative annual returns.

-Maintaining a high risk profile is appropriate for My GESB Super, as the overall goal is to seek higher long term returns.
-The average age of My GESB Super members is 42, and the average age of new members to the fund is around 34.
+Maintaining a high-risk profile is appropriate for My GESB Super, as the overall goal is to achieve higher long-term returns.
+The average age of My GESB Super members is 42, and the average age of new members to the fund is around 33.
 This means that there is a sufficient length of time for any investment losses to be recovered before most of the money is expected to be drawn down.
-Therefore, members can generally tolerate a greater degree of shorter term volatility in the pursuit of higher long term returns.
+Therefore, members can generally tolerate a greater degree of shorter-term volatility in the pursuit of higher long-term returns.

 Investment strategy

 The aim of the investment strategy for our My GESB Super plan is to meet our investment objectives.
-Investments are diversified across a range of different asset classes, to improve the risk-return profile and reduce the impact that any one asset class could have on the overall investment returns.
+Investments are diversified across a range of different asset classes, to improve the risk-return profile and reduce the impact that any one asset class has on the overall investment returns.

 Fees

-We are well positioned in the MySuper universe when comparing My GESB Super’s total fees, for an account balance of $50,000.
-We can be found in the lowest fee quartile (as at June 2023)1 in the MySuper universe.
+We are well-positioned in the MySuper universe when comparing My GESB Super’s total fees, for an account balance of $50,000.
+Our fees are equivalent to the lowest fee quartile (as at June 2025)1 of the MySuper universe.

 Annual fees and other costs for a member with an account balance of: